runbuggyinc/api-docs-src/shippers/guides/PlacingAuthorizedOrders.md

 2. [Retrieve a specific Company](https://runbuggy.docs.stoplight.io/reference/companies/companies/getcompaniesthatauthorizedcompanyidbyuseridusingget) for whom you are Authorized by providing their username.

 ## Placing the Order
-Placing an Order on behalf of another Company is different than a normal request in only one way: You must specify the Payer.

 If you're just getting started with the API, check out the following:
 * For a general overview of placing an Order, see the [Shipping Vehicles guide](https://runbuggy.docs.stoplight.io/guides/shipping-vehicles).
 * For operation reference & examples, see the [Create Order](https://runbuggy.docs.stoplight.io/reference/orders/orders/createorderusingpost) reference.

+Placing an Order on behalf of another Company is different than a normal request in only one way: You must specify the Authorized Company as the Payer.

 ### Specifying the Payer
 *Important: Always check the [Create Order](https://runbuggy.docs.stoplight.io/reference/orders/orders/createorderusingpost) reference for the most accurate documentation.*

-The most important step with placing the Order is to correctly specify the Payer.
 Assuming you authorized to place an Order for a Company with the ID `7b34ba14-1f7a-4492-9fd7-4bef02ad6256`, consider the following request example:
 ```json
 {
   "notes": "These are the orders for Ed's lot.",